Sdcantwell3/bikesharing/README.md

 From my data it appeared that the busiest times of the day for riding were in the early morning and evening.
 The chart below illustrates this point quite clearly.
 ![Ride_by_Hour](https://user-images.githubusercontent.com/104606589/184522288-6ef61f05-6694-4e37-b126-bc83fe874471.png)
 ### Demographic Breakdown
 The following charts show the break down of trips by Gender, time of day, and day of week.
-It seems that Female ridership is more concentrated on the weekends, and the Male and Uknown seem to have higher levels of riding MOnday through Friday.
+It seems that Female ridership is more concentrated on the weekends, and the Male and Uknown seem to have higher levels of riding Monday through Friday.

 ![Trips_by_Hour_Female](https://user-images.githubusercontent.com/104606589/184522457-e2ad0438-dc3d-4195-b486-1fc343eddeaa.png)
 ![Trips_by_Hour_Male](https://user-images.githubusercontent.com/104606589/184522461-be49f025-b0e0-4d57-b28f-8996c8ea0d7a.png)
 ![Trips_by_Hour_Unknown](https://user-images.githubusercontent.com/104606589/184522463-c33c8d03-03a0-4488-bf97-1bd34d55d38d.png)